DANJ’s faculty include professional university and conservatory staff; dance company members; and on and off Broadway

 Ashley Lindsey graduated from the University North Carolina School of the Arts.
 He has since performed with the Limon Dance Company, Lar Lubovitch Dance Company, Defero Dance Collective, VIA Dance Collaborative, and Jessica Gaynor Dance Company.
 Ashley worked with choreographers Jason Parsons, Mia Michaels, Lauren Adams and Suzi Taylor; and created works for the North Carolina School of the Arts, UNC, American Youth Grand Prix, CC& Co Dance Complex, Plumb Performing Arts Center, and Defro Dance Collective.
 Ashley has taught at UNCSA, Duke University, Elon College, and Jose Limon Workshops.
 He was a 2013 finalist for the Capezio ACE Awards.

-Chris Kinsey is currently pursuing a BFA in contemporary dance performance at Boston Conservatory (class of 2018) as a scholarship recipient.
+Chris Kinsey is a DANJ alums.
+He graduated with a BFA in contemporary dance performance at Boston Conservatory (class of 2018) as a scholarship recipient.
 While at the conservatory, Chris has created three works, and has performed the work of Shapiro and Smith, Doug Varone and Aszure Barton.
 He spent his summer’s studying abroad at Impulstanz, Henny Jurriens and Springboard Danse Montreal.
 Chris currently dances for MADBOOTS DANCE, under the direction of Jonathan Campbell and Austin Diaz.
 As a choreographer, his work has been shown at Boston Contemporary Dance Festival (2017), TRACKS Boston (2017), Institute of Contemporary Art (2017), and the Choreographers Canvas in NYC (2014).
 Chris earned ADA's coveted Young Choreographer of the Year (2015).

 Daniel Vaniska was recognized as 'National Outstanding Dancer' by New York City Dance Alliance and Broadway Dance Center, honoring him with the coveted Richard Ellner Scholarship.
 Daniel’s credits include Rosta Thomas' "Bad Boys of Dance,” "Hairspray,” "Footloose,” and the national tour of "The Music Man" with original choreography by Susan Stroman.
 He performed in Atlantic City’s Caesar's Palace in the Broadway review productions "Nights on Broadway II & III.”
 Daniel's industrial/TV appearances include: Volkswagen Germany, Walmart, as well as the Macy's Thanksgiving Day Parade.